Early History (1980s and 1990s)

 Mr. O’Connor then found a need to put together a group of community members to assist him in the enhancement of his vision.
 That group today is the Board of Directors, who in 1980 established a nonprofit agency called Friends of Cazenovia Manor, Inc. At this point, Bill O’Connor and the Board of Directors entered into a purchase agreement with Mr. Cottrell to purchase 486 North Legion Drive as the first residential program for men with alcohol dependence in the Buffalo area.
 Today, that site serves as Cazenovia Manor, our agency’s oldest program.

 When Bill O’Connor retired, the Board hired Ronald T. Rycroft as Executive Director in 1983.
 Mr. Rycroft’s commitment to assist men with alcohol dependency led to steady expansion and growth of the agency.
-In 1989, Cazenovia Recovery launched its Supportive Living Program, and the program’s first apartment was on Macamley Street in Buffalo.
+In 1989, Caz Recovery launched its Supportive Living program (now Step Toward Success), and the program’s first apartment was on Macamley Street in Buffalo.
 Soon after, ground was broken in Eden, New York for what would become the first recovery care home in New York State—Turning Point House, a 21-bed intensive residential rehabilitation facility for men with substance-related disorders.
-The Supportive Living Program grew to include homes and apartments throughout Erie County.

-The agency’s current CEO, Suzanne L. Bissonette, J.D., joined the agency as Deputy Director in 1997.
-Under her leadership, the organization has continued to grow to accommodate the community’s needs.
+The agency’s longest-serving CEO, Suzanne L. Bissonette, J.D., joined the agency as Deputy Director in 1997.
+Under her leadership, the organization continued to grow to accommodate the community’s needs.

 Continued Expansion (2000s)

-In 2004, the agency opened Visions Place, which is designed specifically for homeless individuals seeking treatment for co-occurring mental health and substance use disorders.
+In 2004, the agency opened Visions Place, which was designed specifically for homeless individuals seeking treatment for co-occurring mental health and substance use disorders.

 Our Housing program began operations in 2005.
 It has helped hundreds of individuals in recovery since its inception through multiple initiatives by providing supported apartments in Erie and Niagara Counties.

-In 2010, Cazenovia Recovery developed a 24-unit apartment facility that is affordable for lower-income individuals and families.
-Located in north Buffalo, the Amherst Station Apartments are housed in a “green” building, designed to be ecologically sensitive.
+In 2010, Caz Recovery developed a 24-unit apartment facility that is affordable for lower-income individuals and families.
+Located in North Buffalo, the Amherst Station Apartments are housed in a “green” building, designed to be ecologically sensitive.
 Each apartment features energy-efficient appliances.

-The agency reached out to military veterans in need by creating an 18-bed facility, Liberty Hall, which opened in 2011 on the grounds of the Veterans Administration Medical Center in Batavia, NY.
+The agency reached out to military veterans in need by creating Liberty Hall, which opened in 2011 on the grounds of the Veterans Administration Medical Center in Batavia, NY.
 The transitional housing facility served homeless veterans with a substance use disorder.
-Cazenovia Recovery also assisted in the development of a second facility for veterans, Cadence Square, which includes a community residential facility, supportive living program, and independent apartments on the VA Medical Center’s campus in Canandaigua, New York.
+Caz Recovery also assisted in the development of a second facility for veterans, Cadence Square, which includes multiple levels of care on the VA Medical Center’s campus in Canandaigua, New York.